-Features that harden your house against damage may win you a discounted rate, while others that enhance your property value may require a higher and more expensive policy limit.
-We compared online quotes from five major home insurers to find out how some of the most popular home improvement projects can affect your insurance costs.
+We compared online quotes from seven major home insurers to find out how some of the most popular home improvement projects can affect your insurance costs.

 - Similarly, swapping a standard asphalt roof for sturdier materials like metal or tile also lowered home insurance costs.

-- Exterior building improvements may harden a home against damage, but the cost of materials tended to cancel out any reduction in the cost of dwelling coverage.
+- Exterior building improvements can lessen the chance of damage, but the cost of materials tended to cancel out any reduction in the cost of dwelling coverage.

 - Enhanced home security systems for fire and burglary did not lead to meaningful savings on homeowners insurance.

-Roof work proved to have a greater effect on insurance costs than any other category of improvements we considered.
-Our online quotes indicated that on average, a home with a brand-new roof would cost $239 less to insure per year than one that was never replaced since the home was first built in 2004.
+Roof work has a greater effect on insurance costs than any other category of improvements we considered.
+Our research indicated that on average, a home with a brand-new roof costs $363 per year less to insure than a 10-year-old roof.

-Among the five insurers from whom we obtained quotes, a house with a steel or tile roof cost substantially less to insure than a house with typical asphalt roofing.
-Tiles of clay or concrete led to the greatest discount (22%) on homeowners insurance, likely due to their long expected lifespan compared to a standard asphalt shingle.
+A house with a metal or tile roof cost substantially less to insure than a house with typical asphalt shingle roofing due to its comparatively long expected lifespan.

-The only alternate roof material that increased insurance costs was wood, which usually requires more maintenance than asphalt and has greater vulnerability to damage.
-According to our data, replacing an asphalt roof with wooden shingles or shake could raise your annual premium by 14%.
+The roofing material that increases insurance costs the most is wood, which usually requires more maintenance than alternative building materials and has greater vulnerability to damage.
+According to our data, replacing an asphalt roof with wooden shingles or shakes could raise your annual premium by 10%.

 Aside from boosting curb appeal, upgrading the material of your home's exterior can reduce your risk of damage from leaks and storm debris.
-However, the higher cost of stronger materials means that you may need a higher — and more expensive — dwelling coverage limit in your insurance policy.
+However, the higher cost of stronger materials means that you may need a higher — and more expensive — What Is Dwelling Insurance? limit in your insurance policy.